utsxvrai/-30DayProjectsChallenge/README.md

 ## Project 4: Month Calendar [10 May]

 It is a Month Calendar  and it will show the current date, name of the month and the date in form of a string.

+## Project 5: Roatating Image Gallary  [13 May]

+It is a gallary in which pictures would me stocked in the cylindrical roating manner!

+## Project 4: Background Image Scroller [18 May]

+It is very important transition effect in which when you will scroll down the page it will get disapper with the scrolling.